When was the last time you checked to see, if you had a bad radiator cap ?

-The radiator cap is a very important part of the engine’s cooling system; yet it is often overlooked when, troubleshooting the system.
+The radiator cap is a very important part of the engine’s cooling system.
+But, it is often overlooked, when troubleshooting the system.

-In this case, the coolant is more likely to be, lost to boiling off than by simple evaporation.
-Also, a bad radiator cap cannot effectively seal off the system; nor keep it properly pressurized which will compromise the proper functioning of the cooling system.
+In this case, the coolant is more likely to be, lost to boiling off, than by simple evaporation.
+Also, a bad radiator cap, cannot effectively seal off the system, nor keep it properly pressurized.
+And, will compromise the proper functioning of the cooling system.

 So, when performing routine cooling system maintenance or repairs, always inspect the radiator cap and replace it if necessary.

-- Allows excess pressure and coolant expansion to, vent to the expansion reservoir (pressure seal function)
+- Allows excess pressure and coolant expansion, to vent to the coolant recovery tank (pressure seal function).

 The Radiator Cap Has Three Seals, Any Of Which May Fail, Independently Of The Others:

 - A failed pressure seal, will allow the coolant to boil, at a lower temperature.
-This will allow coolant to be able to travel freely and foamy, to the expansion reservoir.
+This will allow coolant to be able to, travel freely and foamy, to the coolant recovery tank.
 It will cause, localized hot-spots inside the engine.
-This will lead to premature head warping and may hasten, head gasket failure.
-Finally, it will cause the rad coolant level to be low, just like a failed head gasket.
+This will lead to early, head warping and may hasten, head gasket failure.
+Finally, it will cause the rad coolant level, to be low, just like a failed head gasket.

-- A failed return seal, may prevent the coolant from, returning to the radiator as the rad cools off.
-It could cause a vacuum that can, collapse the radiator hoses.
-This will prevent the coolant from circulating, if the hoses don’t re-expand, as the engine warms up.
+- A failed return seal, may prevent the coolant from, returning to the radiator, as the rad cools off.
+It could cause a vacuum, that can collapse the radiator hoses.
+This will prevent the coolant from circulating, if the hoses don’t expand, as the engine warms up.